paveljurca/fix/README.md

 **Issue:**

-Windows Server 2012 is not in a support of [MMS](https://msdn.microsoft.com/en-us/library/cc239490.aspx) [anymore](https://docs.microsoft.com/en-us/iis/media/windows-media-services/windows-media-server-or-web-server) and following Mediasite content server cannot be made running.
+Windows Server 2012 is not in a support of streaming over [MMS](https://msdn.microsoft.com/en-us/library/cc239490.aspx) [anymore](https://docs.microsoft.com/en-us/iis/media/windows-media-services/windows-media-server-or-web-server) and following Mediasite content server cannot be made running though.

 **Why is it an issue?**

-You can't proceed at importing presentations having defined WMV Live Content (usually those from previous Mediasite Server versions).
+You can't proceed at such import where Live Content goes with WMV (usually originating from previous Mediasite Server versions).

 **So?**